The Log-Rank Conjecture: New Equivalent Formulations: Introduction

 Regarding the state of the art, the best known upper bound is due to Sudakov and Tomon \cite{tomon2024matrix}, improving on previous work of Lovett \cite{lovett2016communication}, and shows that

-The largest known separation is due to G{\"o}{\"o}s, Pitassi, and Watson \cite{goos2015deterministic}, who constructed a matrix $M$ satisfying $\log \p(M) \geq \Omega(\log^2 \r(M))$.
+The largest known separation follows from \cite[Corollary 3]{Balodis21}, which yields a matrix $M$ satisfying $\log \p(M) \geq \Omega(\log^2 \r(M))$.
 For a more detailed overview of the log-rank conjecture and its equivalent formulations, we refer the reader to the survey by Lee and Shraibman \cite{lee2023around}, as well as the textbooks by Jukna \cite{jukna2012boolean} and Rao and Yehudayoff \cite{rao2020communication}.

 In this paper, we consider a ``gradual relaxation'' from partitioning number to rank via an intermediate complexity measure: the \emph{signed rectangle rank}.
 This notion allows decomposition of the matrix into \textit{signed} primitive matrices.
 Formally, let the \emph{signed rectangle rank} of $M$, denoted by $\ur(A)$, be the minimum number $t$ such that $M= \sum_{i=1}^t \eps_i R_i$, where $\eps_i \in \{1,-1\}$ and each $R_i$ is a primitive matrix.
 Trivially, we have A promising approach to the log-rank conjecture is to study how ``close'' is signed rectangle rank to rank and partitioning number.
 To resolve the conjecture, it would suffice to either prove both of the following statements or disprove one of them: \begin{itemize} \item $\ur(M)$ is quasi-polynomially related to $\r(M)$, and \item $\ur(M)$ is quasi-polynomially relate to $\p(M)$. \end{itemize}